IonicBrazil/ionic-garden/README.md

 This project is for every ionite who wants to play with Ionic's Source

+If you want to colaborate with this proeject, check out our first milestone [1.0.0-beta.1](https://github.com/IonicBrazil/ionic-garden/milestones/1.0.0-beta.1)

 ## Run Ionites, Run!

 To run this project, first lets clone it